Promoted to Vulkan 1.1

 BaseInstance, which contains the

-firstInstanceparameter passed to draw commands,
+firstInstanceparameter passed to drawing commands,

 BaseVertex, which contains the

-vertexOffsetparameter passed to draw commands, and
+vertexOffsetparameter passed to drawing commands, and

 DrawIndex, which contains the index of the draw call currently being processed from an indirect draw call.